doriguzzi/flad-federated-learning-ddos/README.md

 ## Installation

-The current FLAD's Framework is implemented in Python v3.9 with Keras and Tensorflow 2.X.
+The current FLAD's Framework is implemented in Python v3.9 and tested with Keras and Tensorflow 2.7.1.
 It inherits the traffic pre-processing tool from the LUCID project (https://github.com/doriguzzi/lucid-ddos), also implemented in Python v3.9 with the support of Numpy and Pyshark libraries.

 FLAD requires the installation of a number of Python tools and libraries.
 This can be done by using the ```conda``` software environment (https://docs.conda.io/projects/conda/en/latest/).
 We suggest the installation of ```miniconda```, a light version of ```conda```. ```miniconda``` is available for MS Windows, MacOSX and Linux and can be installed by following the guidelines available at https://docs.conda.io/en/latest/miniconda.html#.